List of Star Wars television series: Jedi Temple Challenge (2020)

 Star Wars: Jedi Temple Challenge is a web-based children's game show developed by Lucasfilm.
 First announced in December 2019, the series debuted on the Star Wars Kids website and YouTube channel on June 10, 2020.
 The series features young contestants competing as Jedi Padawans in a series of obstacle courses and knowledge tests in the attempt to gain the rank of Jedi Knight.
 The show is hosted by Ahmed Best, who plays the character of Kelleran Beq, the Jedi Master mentor of the contestants who is joined by his droid companions, AD-3 (voiced by Mary Holland and performed by Gordon Tarpley) and LX-R5.
 Sam Witwer provides the voice of an unknown character of the dark side of the Force during the final challenge of each episode.

 Documentaries

-Disney Gallery: The Mandalorian (2020–present)
+Disney Gallery: The Mandalorian (2020–2023)

 A making-of documentary series about The Mandalorian debuted on Disney+ with an eight-episode season on May 4, 2020.
 A second season was split into two longer episodes.

 Vehicle Flythroughs (2021)

 Vehicle Flythroughs is a Disney+ series of tours through vehicles, with one episode for the Millennium Falcon and one for a First Order Star Destroyer.
-It was released on May 4, 2021, along with a Biomes short film.
+It was released on May 4, 2021, along with the Biomes short film.

+Biomes (2021)

+A short depicting various biomes of the Star Wars universe debuted on Disney+ on May 4, 2021, along with the Vehicle Flythroughs shorts.